 Thomas, a junior, has the distinction of becoming just the fifth player in program history to earn All-CACC recognition three times, joining the likes of Shumoski (2003-04, 2004-05, 2005-06), Shelby Rance (2004-05, 2005-06, 2006-07), Erin Chesnavich (2007-08, 2008-09, 2009-10) and Brianne Traub (2011-12, 2012-13, 2013-14, 2015-16).

-A Third Team selection in 2015-16 and a First Team selection in 2016-17, she also becomes just the fourth Devil, joining Shumoski, Rance and Traub, to earn-back-to back First Team honors.
+A Third Team selection in 2015-16 and a First Team selection in 2016-17, she joins the quartet in earning back-to back First Team honors.

 Thomas is second in the CACC in 3-point percentage (40.6), third in free throw percentage (88.1), seventh in points per game (15.4), ninth in 3-pointers per game (2.1) and ninth in free throws made (74).

 She has scored in double-figures in 26-of-28 games and made a 3-pointer in 25-of-28.